Wool is great at keeping you warm, but it can be tricky to wash. I’ve put together a guide today on how to wash wool, to help keep you right!

-If your clothes are dirty then hand washing is my preferred option for washing wool, as it gives you a bit more control, rather than being at the whim of your washing machine.
-Hand washing wool is pretty straightforward, and the good thing is for the most part you just let the water and the soap do its thing.
+If your clothes are dirty then hand washing is my preferred option for washing wool.
+This method gives you a bit more control, rather than being at the whim of your washing machine.
+Hand washing wool is pretty straightforward.
+And the good thing is, for the most part, you just let the water and the soap do their thing.

 Don’t be tempted to use conventional laundry detergents as they tend to be on the more alkaline side.
-Alkalinity isn’t good for both the wool itself, or the dyes used on wool, so these detergents can make your wool prone to breakage and fade its colour.
+Alkalinity isn’t good for both the wool itself or the dyes used on wool.
+These detergents can make your wool prone to breakage and fade its colour.

-If I’m washing a few garments I’ll wash the light colours first, and the dark colours second, so as to avoid dye transfer.
+If I’m washing a few garments I’ll wash the light colours first.
+I’ll then wash the dark colours second, so as to avoid dye transfer.

 Pop your clothes into the soapy water, submerging to ensure the whole garment is wet.
 Then allow the clothes to soak for at least 10 minutes.
 This allows the water and soap to penetrate the fibres, ensuring a nice thorough clean.
 I like to use this 10 minutes or so to have a nice cup of tea.
 Got to make the chores bearable!

 After 10 minutes, give your garment a gentle swirl and give any areas that need particular attention a gentle rub with your hands.
 Avoid rubbing the fabric together, like you might do when you hand wash other fabrics.
 Then remove your garment from the soapy water, and rinse twice with clean water to ensure all the soapy suds are out.